-Section 144 is amended to extend street frontage controls similar to those which exist for RTO districts to all RH and RM districts.
-The maximum amount of street frontage used for off-street parking ingress/egress set at one-third, although a garage entrance of at least eight feet are permitted on all street frontages Individual garage entrances cannot exceed 20 feet in width.
-Controls are added for street-facing garage structures and garage doors.
-Garage entrances are prohibited within six feet of a building corner located at The exception for upsloping or downsloping lots is extended to all RM and RH districts, and allows for modification or waiver of the requirements.
-Section 145 is renumbered as Section 144.1.
+Section 144 is amended to extend street frontage controls similar to those which exist for RTO districts to additional RH and RM districts.
+The maximum amount of street frontage used for off-street parking ingress/egress is set at one-third, although a garage entrance of at least 10 feet is permitted on all street frontages; individual garage entrances cannot exceed 20 feet in width.
+Street-facing garage structures and garage doors may not extend closer to the street than a primary building facade unless they are consistent with Section 136 controls; garage entrances must be located at least six feet from a lot corner located at the intersection of two public rights-of-way.
+The exception for upsloping or downsloping lots is extended to all RM Districts, and allows for modification or waiver of the requirements.